orientechnologies/orientdb-docs/security/Database-Security.md

 # Database Security

-OrientDB uses a security model based on well-known concepts of users and roles.
+OrientDB uses a security model based on the concepts of users and roles.
 That is, a database has its own users.
 Each [User](#users) has one or more roles.
-[Roles](#roles) are a combination of the working mode and a set of permissions.
+[Roles](#roles) are a combination of the working mode and a set of permissions and security policies.

 ![Security overview](http://www.orientdb.org/images/orientdb-dbsecurity.png)